Traits in Emerging Endosymbiosis for Manipulating Host Cell (INCELL)

 Researchers:

-Human-induced processes have led to nitrogen and/or heavy metal loads to recipient water bodies and soils, creating an urgent need for sustainable and cost-effective treatment solutions.
+Human-induced processes have led to nitrogen, dissolved organic carbon (DOC), and heavy metal loads to recipient water bodies and soils, creating an urgent need for sustainable and cost-effective treatment solutions.
 A number of plants can uptake, store or even volatilize metals and metalloids and nutrients to the atmosphere.
 Plant-associated microbes play a major role in metal and nutrient uptake, modification, and storage.
 Microbial symbionts help plants to survive in various and, at times, challenging biological conditions, but their application in bioremediation is a relatively unexplored field of research.

-The project aims to study bioremediation potential of floating hook-moss (Warnstorfia fluitans ) and common reed (Phragmites australis ) by identifying mechanisms and roles of symbiotic microbes in metal accumulation and nitrogen uptake processes.
-The moss is adapted to low pH and temperature conditions, and based on previous studies, accumulates effectively metals and metalloids.
+The projects aim to study bioremediation potential of floating hook-moss (Warnstorfia fluitans ), aquatic moss (Fontinalis antipyretica), Sphagnum (S. riparium) and common reed (Phragmites australis ) by identifying mechanisms and roles of symbiotic microbes in metal accumulation, DOC and nitrogen uptake processes.
+Mosses are adapted to low pH and temperature conditions, and based on previous studies, accumulate effectively nutrients, metals, and metalloids.
 Common reed is famous for use in phytoremediation of various wastewaters and soils around the globe for the past fifty years.
 However, participation of microbes in the phytoremediation process, and capacity of reed to remove contaminants from the soil in cold growth conditions are not known.
-At first, we will identify indicator microbes participating in the uptake and accumulation processes.
-Secondly, we will specify where plant stores the contaminants and thirdly, we will consider the potential of microbial symbionts in development of innovate biotechnological solutions for metal- and nitrogen-rich wastewaters.
+We have identified indicator microbes participating in the uptake and accumulation processes and localized the plant tissues hosting the symbionts and accumulating contaminants.
+We will consider the potential of microbial symbionts in development of innovate biotechnological solutions for metal-, DOC-, and nitrogen-rich wastewaters.

 Floating hook-moss (Warnstorfia fluitans)